Mickey Mouse Clubhouse+

-Mickey Mouse Clubhouse+ is an American animated interactive children's television series for preschoolers produced by Disney Television Animation.
-It is a revival of Mickey Mouse Clubhouse, which first aired in 2006.
+Mickey Mouse Clubhouse+ is an American animated interactive children's television series developed by Rob LaDuca and Kim Duran and produced by Disney Television Animation for Disney Jr. and Disney+.
+It is a revival of the original Mickey Mouse Clubhouse series, which aired from 2006 to 2016.

 The series premiered on July 21, 2025 on Disney Jr. and is available to stream on Disney+.

 Premise

 Mickey and his pals lead viewers through episodes using songs and entertaining sequences.
 The show features interactive segments for the viewers to stimulate problem solving during a self contained story.

 Once the episode's situation is explained, Mickey invites the viewers to join him at the Mousekedoer, a giant Mickey-shaped computer that distributes the day's Mouseketools, a collection of tools needed to solve the day's problem, to Toodles, a small, flying extension of the Mousekedoer.
 By calling "Oh, Toodles!" he pops up from where he is hiding and flies up to the screen so the viewer can pick which tool is needed for the current situation.
 Instead of the "Mystery Mouseketool" from the original show, every episode has a "Mystery Mousekepal" who will assist Mickey upon being summoned.

 The show features two songs by American alternative rock band They Might Be Giants from the original series, including the opening theme song, in which a variant of a Mickey Mouse Club chant ("Meeska Mooska Mickey Mouse!") is used to make the Clubhouse appear, and "Hot Dog!", which echoes Mickey's first spoken words in the 1929 short The Karnival Kid.